-Create duel sided unpaper towels to replace paper towels in your cleaning arsenal.
+Create duel-sided unpaper towels to replace paper towels in your cleaning arsenal.
 Save money, save water, and enjoy re-purposing well-loved fabrics with this easy to follow tutorial.
-Use old towels on one side, for absorbancy, and old flannel on the other for streak-free and lint-free cleaning.
+Use old towels on one side, for absorbency, and old flannel on the other for streak-free and lint-free cleaning.
 Unpaper towels take up no more space in your laundry than a standard facecloth.

 Ditch Your Paper Towels

 Make this year the year you ditch your paper towels.
 Spend one afternoon and save $100, two trees, and 2,000 gallons of fresh water.
 Paper towels have a huge negative environmental impact.
 The paper industry is the third highest polluter of any industry, with only commercial agriculture and textiles coming in higher.
 By using upcycled towels and flannel you also spare the textile industry and make use of a free resource.
 And you’ll have fun.

 Paper towels are bad for the environment